 Loans that are in a deferred status for principal and interest payments are not eligible for HIARP.
 Loans that have reached default status are also not eligible for this program.
 All parties to the loan must complete the application and provide the required income verification documentation so that eligibility for the program can be evaluated and re-evaluated each subsequent year.
-HESAA reserves the right to make a final determination on eligibility.
 Enrollment in HIARP is subject to the availability of funds.